Inklingo

 nounB2general

-Use 'film' for a thin, flexible sheet of plastic material, often used for protection.
+Use 'film' for a thin, flexible layer of plastic or other material, often used as a protective covering.

 A smooth, brightly colored object, like a piece of fruit, partially covered by a very thin, transparent, shimmering layer, representing a coating.